 Cheung Fun (Steamed Rice Noodle Rolls)

-The recipe used here includes combination of rice flour (not glutinous rice flour), cornstarch, and wheat starch.
+I’ve had the best results so far following this recipe at China Sichuan Food that uses a combination of rice flour (not glutinous rice flour), cornstarch, and wheat starch.
 I have also seen tapioca flour in place of the cornstarch.

 I used a 9 inch round cake pan nestled inside a large wok with a cover to steam the rice noodle sheets.
 A square or rectangular pan will work even better to get cleaner edges.
 The simmering water should touch the pan completely across the bottom and a little up the sides.
 Oil the pan between steaming each sheet.